Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 You must keep it within the following parameters: pH level 6.5-7.5, 75°F to 81°F, and a water hardness of 5 to 11 DH.

 Always try to keep the pH level stable with Rainbow Sharks.
-Sudden changes in the pH level may be harmful and can cause them to become very much aggressive than usual.
+Sudden changes in the pH level may be harmful and can cause them to become more aggressive than usual.

-The Lighting of the aquarium should be kept at a medium level, and maintain the water movement moderate.
+The Lighting of the aquarium should be kept at a medium level, and the water movement should be moderate.

 Compatibility and Rainbow Sharks Tank Mates